weibeld/heroku-buildpack-graphviz/README.md

 ## Description

-This buildpack installs Graphviz on and makes it available to your Heroku application.
+This buildpack installs Graphviz on Heroku and makes it available to your Heroku application.

 The installed version of Graphviz is: